-A total of 32.7 acres of wildlife habitat will be permanently lost from the Study Area (i.e., converted to roads or built facilities) (Table 11-1).
-This habitat loss represents less than 1% of the 4,547.2-acre Study Area.
-Facility construction will result in a temporary loss of approximately 314.5 acres of habitat.
-An additional 72.8 acres, including 35.0 acres of upland forest, will be permanently converted to a successional community (mowed lawn, old field, shrubland, or saplings) for the life of the Facility by necessary Facility maintenance activities.
+A total of 25.2 acres of wildlife habitat will be permanently lost from the Study Area (i.e., converted to roads or built facilities) (Table 11-1).
+This habitat loss represents less than <1% of the 4,073.7-acre Study Area.
+Facility construction will result in a temporary loss of approximately 270.7 acres of habitat.
+An additional 74.2 acres, including 19.2 acres of upland forest, will be cleared and converted to a successional community that may remain in an early successional state (e.g., mowed lawn or old field) or transition to a shrubland or young forest, depending on Facility maintenance activities.
 This will result in an increase in habitat for early successional species, many of which are in decline (Swanson et al., 2010; Litvaitis, 1993).
-In addition, habitat conversion from forest to maintained successional communities may contribute to advancing the New York State Department of Environmental Conservation (NYSDEC) Young Forests Initiative, as outlined in the New York State Forest Action Plan, by replacing more mature forest with young forest, providing desirable early successional habitat for a variety of migrant songbirds, native gamebirds, and other wildlife (NYSDEC, 2020).
-In particular, the Forest Action Plan and the New York State Wildlife Action Plan both cite the importance of young forests to wildlife diversity and the threat posed by forest succession to SGCN (NYSDEC, 2015).
+In addition, habitat conversion from forest to maintained successional communities may contribute to advancing the NYSDEC Young Forests Initiative, as outlined in the New York State Forest Action Plan, by replacing more mature forest with young forest, and other wildlife (NYSDEC, 2020).
+In particular, the Forest Action Plan and the New York State Wildlife Action Plan both cite the importance of young forests to wildlife diversity and the threat posed by forest succession to SGCN (NYSDEC, 2015a).

 Forest clearing or conversion will reduce available habitat and could result in impacts to forest avian species, which are sensitive to edge effects and habitat fragmentation.
 Fragmentation impacts can degrade habitat quality by impacting the movements and breeding, roosting, or foraging behaviors of birds and bats, and may ultimately impact reproductive success or survival.
-Impacts are taxa/species-specific, can occur at different spatial scales, and will vary depending on configuration and extent of impacted areas, previous land uses or quality of previous habitat, as well as new land uses in the impacted areas.
-Forest nesting species, such as the broad-winged hawk (Buteo platypterus), black-throated blue warbler (Setophaga caerulescens), ovenbird (Seiurus aurocapilla), scarlet tanager (Piranga olivacea), and wood thrush (Hylocichla mustelina) may experience a loss of habitat and effects associated with fragmentation.
-In addition, forest loss and fragmentation could result in adverse impacts to bat species depending on preferred prey, foraging habitats, roosting needs, and flight morphology, among other factors.
+Impacts are taxa/species-specific, can occur at different spatial scales, and will vary depending on the configuration and extent of impacted areas, previous land uses or quality of previous habitat, as well as new land uses in the impacted areas.
+Forest nesting species, such as the ovenbird (Seiurus aurocapilla), the scarlet tanager (Piranga olivacea), and the wood thrush (Hylocichla mustelina) may experience a loss of habitat and effects associated with fragmentation.
+In addition, forest loss and fragmentation could result in adverse impacts to bat species, depending on preferred prey, foraging habitats, roosting needs, and flight morphology, among other factors.
 Suitable roosting areas for some bat species may be lost as a result of Facility construction; however, the creation of open areas and forest edge habitat may benefit some species such as the little brown bat (Myotis lucifugus) and the big brown bat (Eptesicus fuscus) by increasing foraging opportunities.

-Publicly available data from the National Land Cover Database (NLCD; USGS, 2021) indicate that forestlands are prevalent throughout Madison County with core forest blocks (i.e., contiguous areas one 150 acres or larger) comprising nearly 186,767 acres within Madison County.
-Permanent forest clearing represents only 6% of all forested uplands in the Study Area, and less than 0.1% of forests within core forest blocks within Madison County, so forest losses are de minimis relative to habitat availability.
-Further, the existing forested areas within the Study Area have been regularly subject to disturbance including logging and development.
-This is particularly true for spruce/fir plantation communities, which were originally planted with the intention of an eventual harvest.
+Publicly available data from the National Land Cover Database (NLCD; USGS, 2021) indicate that forestlands are prevalent throughout Cayuga County with core forest blocks (i.e., contiguous areas one 150 acres or larger) comprising nearly a substantial acreage within Cayuga County.
+Forest clearing during the construction of the Facility will impact only 4% of all forested uplands in the Study Area, so forest losses are de minimis relative to habitat availability.
 Effects associated with conversion of habitat and fragmentation due to the Facility are expected to be minimal and comparable to existing conditions.
 The areas that will have some forest clearing are in proximity to similar forested habitats.
 Since the amount of habitat fragmentation will be low and there will not be a regional landscape-level change in habitat, the impacts to wildlife species from forest fragmentation are expected to be limited.
-In addition, the habitat conversion is expected to provide an increase in habitat for early successional species.
+In addition, the habitat conversion that is expected to occur will provide an increase in habitat for early successional species.